 A reverse mortgage lets qualified older homeowners turn their home equity into cash that they can use in their later years.
 However, like any other loan, a reverse mortgage eventually needs to be repaid.

 But can you pay back a reverse mortgage early?
 Yes, you can.
-While payments aren’t required for as long as you live in the home, there are benefits to paying off a reverse mortgage early.
+While payments aren’t required as long as you live in the home, there are benefits to paying off a reverse mortgage early.

 What Is a Reverse Mortgage?